 Angel’s Flight is a landmark funicular railway in Downtown Los Angeles that has two cars: Sinai and Olivet.
-The self-proclaimed “shortest railway in the world” has a storied history in Los Angeles and even though it is not the original location, it still uses the original cars.
-For 50 cents a trip you can take this one block ride from Hill St to California Plaza, definitely a fun little adventure for the whole family.
+The self-proclaimed “shortest railway in the world” has a storied history in Los Angeles, and even though this is not the original location, it still uses the original cars.
+For $1 a trip, you can take this one block ride from Hill St to California Plaza, definitely a fun little adventure for the whole family.

-The original Angel’s Flight was built-in 1901 and ran for two blocks from Hill to Olive St. As one car ascended, the other descended, carried down by gravity.
-An archway labeled “Angels Flight” greeted passengers on the Hill Street entrance, and this name became the official name of the railway in 1912 when the Funding Company of California purchased the railway from its founders.
+The original Angel’s Flight was built in 1901 and ran for two blocks from Hill to Olive St. As one car ascended, the other descended, carried down by gravity.
+An archway labeled “Angels Flight” greeted passengers at the Hill Street entrance, and this became the official name of the railway in 1912 when the Funding Company of California purchased it from its founders.

-I loved riding this little railway, mostly because it was such a fun piece of history and it’s great that it’s actually still in use.
-We boarded from the bottom and simply waited about 3 minutes for the ride to start.
+I loved riding this little railway, mostly because it was such a fun piece of history that’s still in use.
+We boarded from the bottom and waited about three minutes for the ride to start.

-What I really liked about this ride was the design of the old train car, it is unique in that it has stairs going up the entire middle as well as staired seating up the side.
+What I liked about this ride was the design of the old train car; it is unique in that it has stairs going up the entire middle as well as seating up each side.
 It almost feels like you are riding on the grandfather of the modern-day escalator.

-As you come to a stop at the top of the track you get out and pay your 50 cents to the person working behind the window and leave from there or pay an additional 50 cents and ride back down to the street.
-At the top there is also some history from the area and Angel’s Flight itself, as well as a plaque that commemorated its 50 year anniversary over 50 years ago.
+As you come to a stop at the top of the track, you will get out and pay your dollar to the person working behind the window and leave from there or pay an additional dollar and ride back down to the street.
+At the top, there is also some history of the area and Angel’s Flight itself, as well as a plaque that commemorated its 50 year anniversary over 50 years ago.

 The plaque reads:

-All in all this is a really fun and historical 5 minute ride for your family.
-It is cheap option when spending the day in LA and provides a lot of unique photo ops.
-Make sure to leave me a comment below if you have been on it.
+All in all, this is an enjoyable and historical 5-minute ride for your family.
+It is a cheap option when spending the day in LA and provides a lot of unique photo ops.
+Don’t forget to head over to Grand Central Market for lunch after riding it, and make sure to leave me a comment below if you have been on it.